Educating children about vital life skills is essential for their overall development.

 What Is Self-Awareness?

-Self-awareness is a life skill that will help your child learn to understand his feelings and thoughts and optimize his potential.
-It will also help him to understand what others think of him and his behavior.
-Developing self-awareness and being able to channelize it in the right way is a very important tool in your child’s overall development (1).
+Self-awareness is a life skill that helps children learn to understand their feelings, behaviors, and thoughts and optimize their potential.
+It also helps them understand what others think of them and their behavior, become emotionally intelligent, and build better relationships with themselves and others.
+Developing self-awareness and channeling it in the right way is an essential tool in your child’s overall development (1).

 How To Teach Self-Awareness For Kids